reselbob/innosoft/10-monitors/README.md

-# Setting up Grafana on a Kubernetes Cluster
+# Setting up Grafana

+## Setting up Grafana under Katacoda

+To get the full hands on experience installing and using Grafana under Katacoda, go [here](https://katacoda.com/courses/prometheus/creating-dashboards-with-grafana).

-## Setting Up Helm
+## Setting Up Grafana Using Helm on a local Kubernetes Cluster

 You need to have `helm` installed.